 Medical malpractice is a common occurrence.
 There are many cases of medical malpractice in BC every year.
 Medication errors, delays in diagnosis, misdiagnosis, surgical and/or anesthesia errors are some examples.
 Victims of medical malpractice may be entitled to compensation, although the process is complicated, and working with a medical malpractice lawyer is highly recommended.
 This post is meant to provide a rudimentary understanding about medical malpractice cases.
-For more specific opinion about your case, we encourage you to contact us.
-We offer a free one hour consultation, without obligations.
+For more specific opinion about your case, we encourage you to contact us for a consultation, without obligations.

 What Is Considered Medical Malpractice?